 The Chicago Chapter holds public meetings once a month during our program year (September - June).
 We typically meet on the second Wednesday of the month.
 See our home page for the schedule of upcoming meetings.

-Greg Neumarke (firstname.lastname@example.org) has been involved with the Chicago Chapter of the ACM for almost 20 years now, starting with a recommendation to attend the SIGART meetings from his Computer Science professor at North Park University in Chicago.
-Greg worked for many years for a non-profit as part of a small do-everything IT team supporting an office staff of 100, and also helping organize technology for a retail bookstore and annual events.
-He is now exploring and volunteering in new career directions in open source/Linux, computer refurbishing and education.
+Greg Neumarke has been involved with the Chicago Chapter of the ACM for many years now, previously serving terms as Chair, Secretary, and Treasurer.
+He holds a Computer Science degree from North Park University in Chicago.
+Greg worked for many years for a non-profit as part of a small IT team supporting an office staff of 100, and also organizing technology for a retail bookstore and conference events.
+He is now exploring new career directions in Computer Security.

 Past Officers (work in progress)